adamek195/Hotel-room-service/README.md

 3. In in appsetting.json, configure the database connection string:

-- `"HotelRoomServiceCS"` - set the connection string with the same environment variables defined in the **.env** file in
+- `"HotelRoomServiceCS"` - set the connection string with the same environment variables defined in the **.env** file

 4. In the main directory run the commands: